eth-cscs/sarus/README.md

     - Uses an OCI-compliant runtime to spawn the container process

-## Building the documentation
+## Accessing the documentation

-The full documentation is located in the `doc` directory and can be built using Python 3 and Sphinx:
+The full documentation is available on [Read the Docs](https://sarus.readthedocs.io).

+If you wish to generate the documentation yourself, the sources are located in the `doc` directory and can be built using Python 3 and Sphinx:

 ```
 cd doc